bitwalker/distillery/docs/shell_scripts.md

 Generates a unique identifier.
 Returns it as a string.

+### release_ctl()

+Executes commands locally or in a clean node.
+You can pass `help` to see a list of commands and global options, and `help <cmd>` to see help for a specific command.

-### nodetool()
+### release_remote_ctl()

-Executes the node tool against a running node.
-It uses the arguments passed to the management script, but you can use the `set` builtin to change what those arguments are.
-It uses `$1` to set the command for the nodetool, and `$@` to pass arguments to that command.
+Executes commands against a running node.
+Like `release_ctl` you can pass `help` to get details on commands and options it exports.
+Both functions use the same underlying script, but this one is automatically configured to connect to the running release so you don't have to.

 ### escript()